JaredJomar/Projects/readme.md

 # Projects

-This repo contains some of my personal projects that I have created for various purposes.
+This repo contains some of my personal projects that I have created or modified for various purposes.

 ## ArchiveBooksDownloader